You are tuned to the nation's most listened-to radio program.

 It's a double standard.

-Rush Limbaugh said, do we really want to see a woman age as the leader of this country day to day?
+Rush Limbaugh said, Do we really want to see a woman age as the leader of this country day to day?

-Maureen Dowd said, when you want to go after a woman and you don't like what she stands for, call her a hag.
+Maureen Dowd said, When you want to go after a woman and you don't like what she stands for, call her a hag.

-I think the media are deciding that Hillary Clinton's campaign is in trouble, and this becomes one of those things that people who don't agree with her put out there and say she's looking old and tight.
+I think the media are deciding that Hillary Clinton's campaign is in trouble, and this becomes one of those things that people who don't agree with her put out there and say she's looking old and tired.

 I think it was mean-spirited.